Ben Chapman (baseball): Jackie Robinson game - April 22, 1947

+Managerial record

 Personal life

 Chapman's first wife, Mary Elizabeth Payne, divorced Chapman on June 11, 1935, getting the divorce in Birmingham, Alabama.
 In the divorce petition, Payne charged Chapman with domestic violence.

 Chapman later worked in insurance in Alabama.
 He was a consultant on Iron Horse: Lou Gehrig in His Time, Ray Robinson's 2006 biography of Lou Gehrig.

 In 1993, Chapman died of a heart attack at age 84 at his home in Hoover, Alabama.
 He was interred at Birmingham's Elmwood Cemetery.

 In popular culture

 The newspaper headline "Red Sox beat Yanks 5–4 on Chapman's Homer", a possibly intentional pun on the title of John Keats' poem "On First Looking into Chapman's Homer", is mentioned in Vladimir Nabokov's 1962 novel Pale Fire (lines 97–98), where it is misinterpreted by the character Charles Kinbote.
 Sources disagree on whether the headline is genuine or not.

 In Harry Turtledove's 2003 alternate history novel Southern Victory: American Empire: The Victorious Opposition, one of the Freedom Party Guards appears to be Chapman.

 In the 2013 film 42, Chapman is played by Alan Tudyk and is portrayed as an antagonist in the film.

-In season 25, episode 17 of The Simpsons, Homer accuses Marge of “being that racist Philadelphia manager” as Marge replies “stop comparing me to Ben Chapman”.
+In season 25, episode 17 of The Simpsons, Homer compares Marge to “being that racist Philadelphia manager” due to her not supporting him wanting to become a competitive eater due to his prior heart problems (comparing himself to Jackie Robinson), to which Marge replied “quit comparing me to Ben Chapman” (implying that Homer has made the comparison in the past).